Garden of the Gods Elopement Guide

 • Stick to Weekdays.
 This is by far one of the most popular sites around, so be aware that you probably won’t have the park to yourselves.
 That being said, avoiding weekends is your best shot at a more private atmosphere.

 • Sunrise Over Sunset.
 In search of the magical glow of golden hour?
 If you’re ok with getting up at 5:30 for a sunrise hike, it is absolutely worth it, more so even than getting here for sunset.
 Summer sunrises are the best because the weather is warm enough to be comfortable and the light on the red rocks is unbeatable.
-The crowds typically come in the evening so sunrise will prove more privacy.
+The crowds typically come in the evening so sunrise will offer more privacy.
 Bring a blanket and coffee and elope at sunrise!

 • No Need for an Officiant.
 One of the upsides of getting married in Colorado is that you don’t need an officiant.
 Once you get your marriage license, you and your soon-to-be spouse can exchange your vows underneath a red rock formation and marry yourselves.
 Perfect if you’re looking for the ultimate intimate ceremony!